diegoalejogm/deep-q-learning/README.md

 ### Input Representation

-1. Each image frame in RGB is converted into it's [luminosity's representation] (https://stackoverflow.com/questions/596216/formula-to-determine-brightness-of-rgb-color), which reduces it to 2-dimensions.
+1. Each image frame in RGB is converted into it's [luminosity's representation](https://stackoverflow.com/questions/596216/formula-to-determine-brightness-of-rgb-color), which reduces it to 2-dimensions.
 2. Resulting images are rezised into a square image with size 84 x 84.
 3. The tensor containing a sequence of the last 4 processed frames is used as input for the Deep Convolutional Neural Network.
 Such tensor has size (4 x 84 x 84).

 ### Neural Network
-1. The neural network contains a sequence of convolutional layers, each followed by a [Rectifier Linear Unit (ReLU)](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) layer.
+1. The neural network contains a sequence of **three convolutional layers**, each followed by a [Rectifier Linear Unit (ReLU)](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) layer.
-2. The output of the last hidden layer is flattened into a 1-Dimensional vector, which is used as the first layer of a fully-connected neural network.
+2. The **output** of the last hidden layer is **flattened into a 1-dimensional** vector, which is used as the first layer of a fully-connected neural network.
-3. The first layer of the fully-connected network is connected to a single hidden layer, with an additional ReLU.
+3. The **first layer** of the fully-connected network is connected to a single hidden layer, with an additional ReLU.
-4. The output layer has multiple outputs, each one for each possible action that the agent has.
+4. The **output layer** has multiple outputs, each one for each possible action that the agent has.

 ## Algorithm